SuperDARN/DDWG/appendices/appendix_c.md

 At SuperDARN Canada, we have access to the Globus endpoint on `cedar.computecanada.ca`, which has the Globus server software installed and acts as an endpoint.
-The Globus server software has hardware acceleration on `cedar`.
+The Globus server software has hardware acceleration on `cedar` which effectively speeds up data transfers and accesses.
 We are able to share subdirectories of this storage with groups of users.
 In this way, we can customize the user's access to various data.
 Currently, we use this sharing ability with a group of users to allow read-only access to the main RAWACF and DAT file distribution.
 Alongside the main distribution, we expose the directory containing files removed from the distribution for any reason (blocked, failed in some way, etc).